-Day Without Art began on December 1st 1989 as the national day of action and mourning in response to the AIDS crisis.
+Day Without Art began on December 1st 1989 as a national day of action and mourning in response to the AIDS crisis.

-In the past, Visual AIDS initiated public actions and programs, published an annual poster and copyright-free broadsides, and acted as press coordinator and clearing house for projects for Day Without Art / World AIDS Day.
-In 1997 we suggested Day Without Art become a Day WITH Art, to recognize and promote increased programming of cultural events that draw attention to the continuing pandemic.
+In 1996 we suggested Day Without Art become a day WITH art, and change the name to Day With(out) Art, to recognize and promote increased programming of cultural events that draw attention to the continuing pandemic.
 Though "the name was retained as a metaphor for the chilling possibility of a future day without art or artists", we added parentheses to the program title, Day With(out) Art, to highlight the proactive programming of art projects by artists living with HIV/AIDS, and art about AIDS, that were taking place around the world.
 It had become clear that active interventions within the annual program were far more effective than actions to negate or reduce the programs of cultural centers.

 Suggestions: Day With(out) Art/AIDS Awareness

 Video Screenings -- Host a movie or video screening, such as United In Anger: A History of ACT UP, We Were Here, How to Survive a Plague, Vito, Tongues Untied, or Last Address among others.
 Discuss the films afterwards.
 Curate your own short film series on youtube.